smbache/ensurer/README.md

 packages for this already exist, e.g. `testthat` by Hadley Wickham.
 The `ensurer` package is ideal for scripts or programs where runtime conditions may break the functionality, and where errors should be raised as soon and clear as possible.
+Although a side-effect, It is my experience that it also promotes better design decisions at outset, and helps catch coding errors early on.

 # Installation